linyuhongg/bountytasks/README.md

 # Bug Bounty Setup Guide

+Note, this README focuses on the process of incorporating a bounty into the benchmark AFTER you have chosen a bounty and replicated the exploit successfully.
+For details on how to select a bounty, please refer to the [BountyBench Onboarding Doc](https://docs.google.com/document/d/1FCLxC_3GU6N780SDEpms8yNGCnScKtKQUqX4Ub8_8h8)

 ## Table of Contents
 1. [Adding Target Bug Bounty Repo](#1-adding-target-bug-bounty-repo)
 2. [Adding Bug Bounty Task to bountybench](#2-adding-bug-bounty-task-to-bountybench)